Azerbaijan national football team: 2020s

 The UEFA Euro 2020 qualifying proved to be a disaster for Azerbaijan as the team finished in bottom with a complete seven defeats, including a famous 1–5 at home against Slovakia, and only one draw, which was, surprisingly, against 2018 FIFA World Cup runners-up Croatia, the home of the manager.
 Nikola Jurčević departed following the poor performance of Azerbaijan.
 After the qualifying, Azerbaijan turned out to be the only country ever to not qualify for a tournament they co-hosted.

 The qualification for the 2022 FIFA World Cup with new coach Gianni De Biasi also went horribly, with Azerbaijan getting only a single point in Group A in matches with strongholds Portugal and Serbia and secondary sides Ireland and Luxembourg.
 The Nations League that year was more successful.
 Azerbaijan was drawn into Group 3 of League C with Kazakhstan, Belarus and Slovakia.
 After failing to win against Kazakhstan and Slovakia and securing themselves a goalless draw against Belarus, the matches of the second leg were all wins.
 At the end, Azerbaijan finished second with 10 points, three points away from promoted first-place Kazakhstan.
 After losing three matches in the UEFA Euro 2024 qualifying and drawing once, De Biasi got sacked on 22 October 2023.
 The games without a manager were equal: Azerbaijan won 2 matches out of four, including a surprising 3-0 defeat of already-eliminated Sweden.
 The other two matches were both lost.

 In March 2024, the assistant manager Arif Asadov was hired as caretaker manager.
 Under Asadov, the team won two out of 4 games.
 In June 2024, Former UEFA Euro 2016 winning coach Fernando Santos was appointed as the new manager.
 The 2024-25 UEFA Nations League went badly, securing only a draw against Estonia and getting relegated.
+Azerbaijan also failed to qualify for the 2026 FIFA World Cup, being in a group with 2022 runners-up France and Iceland and Ukraine, with the latter two failing to qualify for the 2022 edition.
+They only secured a single point in a 1-1 draw against Ukraine.